F2: Fun and Frustration: Production

 Principal photography began on 27 June 2018.
+Filming took place in Hyderabad, Prague and Bangkok.

 Music

 The music is composed by Devi Sri Prasad, marking his first collaboration with Anil Ravipudi, and the lyrics were written by Sri Mani, Balaji, and Kasarla Shyam.
 Audio rights to the film were purchased by Aditya Music.
 A video teaser of "Rechipodham Brother" was released on 19 December 2018, and the lyrical video was released a day later on 20 December 2018.
 The second single track, "Entho Fun" sung by Devi Sri Prasad was released on 26 December 2018.
 The third single track "Honey is the Best" was released on 29 December 2018.
 The audio launch event took place on 30 December 2018, at RK Beach in Vishakapatnam.

 Release

 Theatrical

 F2: Fun and Frustration was released in the Telugu language worldwide on 12 January 2019 coinciding with the Sankranthi weekend.
 The film was dubbed and released in Hindi, Tamil, and Malayalam under the same title.